cedrik-baedorf/travel-agency/travel-agency-api/README.md

 # Travel Agency API

 Welcome to the Travel Agency API!
-This RESTful API provides easy access to hotel and flight connection data for developers and travelagency agencies.
-With a simple and straightforward interface, you can quickly integrate our API into your applications to offer rich travelagency information to your users.
+This RESTful API provides easy access to bookings data for developers and travel agencies.
+Here you can find the according **Swagger UI** for further information src/main/resources/index.html.

 ## Features

-- Retrieve a list of hotels with relevant information, such as name, location, and ratings.
+- Retrieve a list of bookings with all information according to the specific bookings.
-- Access flight connection data, including departure and arrival times, airlines, and airport information.
-- Secure authentication to ensure that only authorized users can access the data.

 ## Getting Started